 In your portal, you work with geographic data through layers.
 Layers, also called web layers, are logical collections of geographic data that are used to create maps and scenes; they are also the basis for geographic analysis.
-For example, a building layer could represent a collection of campus buildings and include attributes that describe each building's properties, such as the name of the building, what type of building it is, the size of the building, and other potential attributes.
+For example, a building layer may represent a collection of campus buildings and include attributes that describe each building's properties, such as the name of the building, what type of building it is, the size of the building, and other potential attributes.
 Additional examples of layers include earthquake epicenters, historical traffic patterns, terrain, 3D buildings, and parcels.

 You can, instead, create layers that reference source data (rather than have the data copied to files or databases associated with the hosting server).
-For example, if you register an ArcGIS Server map service as an item in your portal, a layer is created that contains a reference to your map service.
-The data still resides within the map service's data source and is not copied to the portal's hosting server.
-Similarly, you can register your source data with one of your portal's federated servers, publish a service to that federated server, and a layer will be created in the portal to represent that service.
-In this case, the data that populates the service also remains in your data source.
-If you delete the service, your data is not deleted.
+For example, if you have privileges to create content and you add an ArcGIS Server map service as an item in the portal, a layer item is created that contains a reference to the map service.
+The data still resides in the map service's data source and is not copied to ArcGIS Enterprise.
+Similarly, you can register source data with one of the portal's federated servers and publish a service to that federated server, and a layer item will be created in the portal to represent that service.
+In this case, the data that populates the service also remains in the data source.
+If you delete the service, the data is not deleted.

 Types of web layers

 Layers represent geographic features such as points, lines, polygons, imagery, surface elevation, cell-based grids, or virtually any data feed that has location—for example, weather gauges, traffic conditions, security cameras, and tweets.
 The type of layer determines how you can interact with the layer's data.
 For example, you can view and query the data in a feature layer to see a feature's attributes.
 You may also be able to edit the data represented by the feature layer.
 With tile layers, you only see tiled images of the features.